 Hi, my name is Andrew and I am a LPC who focuses on helping teenagers, young adults, and adults improve their communication skills, anxiety & stress management, coping skills, emotional regulation, executive functioning skills, peer relationships, social skills, and independent living skills.
 Regardless of the difficulties one may face, each presents an opportunity for achieving a desired quality of life.
 Through counseling that is goal-oriented and based on a collaborative client-counselor relationship, I aim to address and treat ongoing challenges posed by a range of diagnoses, particularly Autism Spectrum Disorder, ADHD, and Anxiety.

 In addition to individual psychotherapy, I also provide group counseling sessions at Spectra Therapies that are focused on improving communication and social skills.
-Spring 2019 groups have started, please sign up today for our Summer group sessions!
+Summer 2019 groups have started, please sign up today for our Fall group sessions!

 In order to deliver a superior standard of care, I keep in regular contact with involved family members and view them as an integral part of counseling.
 If you or a member of your family would benefit from my counseling, please don’t hesitate to contact me for a phone consultation at no charge.
 I look forward to hearing from you soon!
 Thank you!

 Spectra Therapies and Evaluation Center – August 2016-Current

 Provide individual psychotherapy and group counseling services for a range of diagnoses, primarily ASD, ADHD, Anxiety, Depression, OCD, and difficulties with communication and social skills, peer relationships, emotional regulation, stress management, executive functioning skills, and independent living skills.

 Ronald G. Paulman, Ph.D., Neuropsychology – March 2014-June 2018